chahalarora/hcap/hcapDocumentation/devDocumentation.md

 2. SecureAuthServer/SecureAuthServer: It contains the actual HCAP Authorization server code.

 3. StateMachines:
-It contains some demo state machines encoded as java class files.
+It contains some demo state machines encoded as java code.

-Apart from the above folders, SecureAuthServer contains important files such as Californium.properties and pom.xml.
+Apart from the above folders, it SecureAuthServer contains important files such as Californium.properties and pom.xml.

-_**Californium.properties**_ file is used by the californium library to configure the calfornium CoAP servers.
+_**Californium.properties**_ file is used to configure the calfornium CoAP servers.

 _**pom.xml**_ acts as the maven configuration file for the project.
 It contains all the dependencies of the project.